-- 9. For each fiscal year, offer at a minimum, the number of minutes of instruction per grade level as required by Education Code Section 47612.5(a)(1)(A)-(D). - 10.
+- with Disabilities Act of 1990 and the Individuals with Disabilities Education Improvement Act of 2004. - 9.
+For each fiscal year, offer at a minimum, the number of minutes of instruction per grade level as required by Education Code Section 47612.5(a)(1)(A)-(D). - 10.
 Be deemed the exclusive public school employer of the employees of GPA for purposes of the Educational Employment Relations Act.
 [Ed.
 Code § 47605(b)(6)] - 11.
 Ensure that teachers in GPA hold a Commission on Teacher Credentialing certificate, permit, or other document equivalent to that which a teacher in other public schools are required to hold.
 As allowed by statute, flexibility will be given to non-core, non-college preparatory teachers.
 [Ed.
-Code § 47605(1)] - Meet all requirements for employment set forth in applicable provisions of law, including, but not limited to credentials, as necessary.
+Code § 47605(1)] - 12.
+Meet all requirements for employment set forth in applicable provisions of law, including, but not limited to credentials, as necessary.
 [Reference Title 5 California Code of Regulations § 11967.5.1(f)(5)(c)] - 13.
 At all times maintain all necessary and appropriate insurance coverage. - 14.
 Comply with any and all other federal, state, and local laws and regulations that apply to GPA including but not limited to: - a) Maintain accurate and contemporaneous written records that document all student attendance and make these records available for audit and inspection. - b) Comply with any jurisdictional limitations to locations of its facilities. - c) Comply with all laws establishing the minimum and maximum age for public school enrollment. - d) Comply with all applicable portions of the Every Student Succeeds Act. - e) Comply with the Public Records Act. - f) Comply with the Family Educational Rights and Privacy Act. - g) Comply with the Ralph M. Brown Act with respect to meetings of the governing board for GPA as to the business of the Charter School. - h) Meet or exceed the legally required minimum of school days.

-Vincent M. Riveroll, Director, Gompers Preparatory Academy
+Vincent M. Riveroll, Director, Gompers Preparatory Academy Date

-Date